anishkarki/anishkarki.github.io/Posts/Montoring/OpenSearch.md

 | "field": "_raw.keyword"| use the keyword version of _raw for exact string bucketing (required for terms aggs).|
 |size:10| returns top 10 most frequent log line|

+* Buckets are the building blocks of aggregations, the other being metrics.
+* Buckets as groups or containers that hold docuements with similar char.
+* Let you group and organize the data.